Open sandwich

-An open sandwich, also known as an open-face/open-faced sandwich, bread baser, bread platter or tartine, consists of a slice of bread or toast with one or more food items on top.
+An open sandwich, also known as an open-face/open-faced sandwich, bread baser, bread platter or tartine, consists of a single slice of bread or toast with one or more food items on top.
+It has half the number of slices of bread compared to a typical closed sandwich and has toppings rather than fillings.

 History

-During the start of the middle ages, thin slabs of coarse bread called "trenches" (late 15th century English) or, in its French derivative, "trenchers", were used as plates.
-At the end of the meal, the food-soaked trencher was eaten by the diner (from which we get the expression "trencherman"), or perhaps fed to a dog or saved for beggars.
+During the start of the Middle Ages, thin slabs of coarse bread called "trenches" (late 15th century English) or, in its French derivative, "trenchers", were used as plates.
+At the end of the meal, the food-soaked trencher was eaten by the diner (from which the expression "trencherman" may come), or perhaps fed to a dog or saved for beggars.
 Trenchers were as much the harbingers of open-face sandwiches as they were of disposable crockery.

-A direct precursor to the English sandwich may be found in the Netherlands of the 17th century, where the naturalist John Ray observed that in the taverns beef hung from the rafters "which they cut into thin slices and eat with bread and butter laying the slices upon the butter".
-These explanatory specifications reveal the Dutch belegd broodje, open-faced sandwich, was as yet unfamiliar in England.
+A direct precursor to the English sandwich may be found in the Netherlands of the 17th century, where the naturalist John Ray observed that in the taverns, beef hung from the rafters "which they cut into thin slices and eat with bread and butter laying the slices upon the butter".
+These explanatory specifications reveal the Dutch belegde boterham, open-faced sandwich, was as yet unfamiliar in England.

 Terminology

 In countries like Denmark, where smørrebrød is common, smørrebrød is not considered a form of sandwich; rather, a sandwich is considered a form of smørrebrød with an extra piece of bread on top.
 In a US context, open sandwiches are sandwiches that are made with only a single slice of bread.
 It has given rise to some controversy in the philosophy of language study of meaning underdetermination after a judge had to consider whether a burrito was a sandwich for the purposes of enforcing an exclusive use clause in an American legal case.
-The judge followed the definition of Merriam Webster's Dictionary: "two thin pieces of bread, usually buttered, with a thin layer (as of meat, cheese or savory mixture) spread between them."
+The judge followed the definition of Merriam-Webster's Dictionary: "two thin pieces of bread, usually buttered, with a thin layer (as of meat, cheese or savory mixture) spread between them."
 Because the burrito was "typically made with a single tortilla," the judge said it was not a sandwich.

-This decision led Amanda Hess to question whether an open-faced sandwich was a sandwich at all.
-She questioned whether pizza, bruschetta, buttered toast or hot dogs could be considered sandwiches.
-She found that the United States Department of Agriculture defined a sandwich as "at least 35% cooked meat and no more than 50% bread."
-Further the USDA regulations only apply to open-faced sandwiches.
-Sandwiches made with two slices of bread are covered by the Food and Drug Administration.

-Responding to the controversy Dan Pashman declared that "a burrito is not a sandwich."
-He stated that a sandwich must be composed of a filling between two discrete items of food, and that one must be able to eat it without utensils.